 Breakfast is bliss.
 We lingered over the steaming coffee, freshly pressed juice, crisp croissants, homemade plum cake, cheeses, charcuterie, and – of course – crepes coated in caramel butter.

-If you want to head out to eat, ask Arnaud and Martine for restaurant recommendations.
+If you want to head out to eat, ask Arnaud and Martine for restaurant recommendations; there's a good bakery nearby with lots of options for picnic lunches for example.
 Just next door you’ll find a small, family-run oyster farm, from which you can sup on the freshest plate of oysters you’ll have ever had.
-Or, if you're feeling flush, there are 5 Michelin-starred eateries in the Gulf.
+Or, if you're feeling flush, there are 9 Michelin-starred eateries close to La Villa du Guern.